Plumbing repairs and pipework installation made easy with a variety of modern fittings.

 One of the creative elements to a plumbers skills is the construction of pipework that is visually pleasing joined together using the appropriate joints.
 Initiative new ideas such as metallic push fit joints are now available, this fitting will help to maintain a metallic look to pipework constructed using cooper.
 This is another easy to use options to be considered when some of the other joining methods become impractical.

 Compression joints can be found where other fitting may be impractical.

 A compression fitting can be easily identified, it consist of a male and female threaded connection and an live.
 Radiator valves are connected using this method.
 The nut is tightened compressing a small ring called an olive into the joint creating a water tight seal.
 A compression joint gives a plumber the ability to seal joints in areas where the application of an heat sealed joint becomes a hazard.

 Typically compression are constructed using a none corrosive metal, a metallic material such as this is ideal for use in connecting the central heating supply pipes to the boiler.
 With a boilers maximum temperature at a stretch 75c, a metallic joint can easily withstand in excess of this temperature.
 Joints like this are very secure when compressed using the correct method, seated between the joints are fibre washers specially design to create a water tight seal.
 The none corrosive and resilient elements of this joint will rebel years of exposure to water and the fluctuating temperatures of the central heating supply pipes.

 This type of joint is a tried and tested method that has been in use for may years.
 Manufactures supplied these fittings as part of the package with boilers.
-Not only dose this fitting connect the central heat supply to the boiler it is also an isolation point, safely restraining the central heating water supply whilst carrying out repairs.
+Not only dose these fittings connect the central heat supply to the boiler they also act as an isolation point.
+Safely restraining the water supply whilst is been carried out.